 |Roman Urdu Bibles are used by many Christians from the South Asian subcontinent (Photo credit: Wikipedia)|

 The meaning of the "know them by their deeds" phrase comes from the Christian bible.
 Matthew 7:16 reads, "Ye shall know them by their fruits," and translators of the Greek and Hebrew generally interpret "fruit" as "deed," "act," or "work."
-The meaning is that it is often misleading to base one's impression of someone on their words and that we are better off focusing on their acts.
+The meaning of the phrase is that it is often misleading to base one's impression of someone on their words and that we are better off focusing on their behavior.
 That is, know them not so much by what they say but what they do.

 I use this phrase to highlight Christian hypocrisy.
 We all know that believers are fond of claiming moral superiority over nonbelievers.
 And yet, their deeds often suggest otherwise.